Questions to ask Yourself Before A/B Testing

 The reason, he says, is because 80% of A/B tests are illusory.
 Most of those big, 20, 30, 50% lifts don’t exist.

 The stat underlines the importance of proper testing method.
 Just one error can produce a false positive or negative result.

 Don’t A/B test if you’re expecting a conversion rate lift of 50, or even 20%.
 Sustainable lifts are usually much smaller.

 Have I done my homework?

-Landing page best practices already exist.
-Could you test a landing page that features blocks of text over skimmable copy?
+post-click landing page best practices already exist.
+Could you test a post-click landing page that features blocks of text over skimmable copy?
 You could, but plenty of studies have shown that people prefer to skim than read fully.
 Block text has the potential to scare your visitors away.

 Here were the results: